-Even the existence of the external world is beyond our ability to know.
 Philosophers, as we have seen, speculate broadly about the world and its laws.

 Hume insists that such speculation is unfounded.

-He proposes that philosophy be rid of such speculation.
+He proposes that we resist and eliminate it.

 When we run over libraries, persuaded of these principles, what havoc must we make?
 If we take in hand any volume - of divinity or school metaphysics, for instance - let us ask, Does it contain any abstract reasoning concerning quantity or number?
 No. Does it contain any experimental reasoning concerning matter of fact and existence?
 No. Commit it then to the flames, for it can contain nothing but sophistry and illusion (Enquiry, §XII.3, AW 600b).